 7. Visit one of the most awesome coffee shops in Korea: Joyang Bangjik

-If we were to make a list of top 10 most impressive coffee shops in Korea, then Joyang Bangjik (조양방직) would for sure be on this list.
-It’s the kind of place which you “must see to believe”.
+If we were to make a list of the top 10 most impressive coffee shops in Korea, then Joyang Bangjik (조양방직) would for sure be on this list.
+It’s the kind of place that you “must see to believe”.
 The photos in this post can hardly describe how incredible this coffee shop is!

 However, like most traditional textile factories, it went bankrupt after the development of more modern machines.
 1 by 1 all factories closed down and workers left Ganghwado.

 However, someone had the brilliant idea to preserve Joyang Bangjik and turned this place to a fantastic work of art.
-As soon as you enter this place you can feel the history of Korea and Ganghwa textile industry.
+As soon as you enter this place you can feel the history of Korea and the Ganghwa textile industry.
 Many of machines and buildings remained as it is.
 This place is rather huge, spreading over 990㎡ !
 It took us almost 1 hour to discover the whole place before we could even sit down and enjoy our coffee still amazed by the magic of this place.

 Address: 12 Hyangnamu-gil 5beon-gil, Ganghwa-eup, Ganghwa-gun, Incheon